Due to the number of emails that I have received from either children parading

 Best of luck finding the right horse for you.

-New number as of July, 2014.
-Voice mail may not yet be set up.
+New number as of Jan, 2019.
+Voice mail may not yet be set up, if I even have it.

 This is NOT a cell phone which I have NO need of.
 So you can NOT text us.